 But what are we to do with it, in our own time?

-The historian Robert Green was able to map out a pattern, which he said corresponded to four generations, that makes history move in four acts.
-(The Laws of Human Nature, Viking: New York, 2018. p.
+Author Robert Green was able to map out a pattern, which he said corresponded to four generations, that makes history move in four acts.
+(The Laws of Human Nature, 2018. p.
 541)

 “The first generation is that of the revolutionaries who make a radical break with the past.
 Often in this generation there are some great leaders of prophets who influence the direction of the revolution and leave their stamp on it.
 Then along comes a second generation that craves some order.
 They are still feeling the heat of the revolution itself, having lived through it early age, but they want to stabilize the world, establish some conventions and dogma.